-Meat Your Match A playful approach to encouraging men to half the amount of meat they eat On current trends, meat and dairy consumption is predicted to double by 2050, and with it being one of the largest industries contributing to greenhouse gas emissions, the rate at which we're eating meat isn't sustainable.
-To make a start at incentivising people to eat less meat, we launched the first phase of Meat Your Match - the Protein Challenge; campaign that initially targeted male gym enthusiasts with a challenge of replacing half of their animal-based protein with plant-based protein.
-Why did we start with men?
+Meat Your Match Playfully encouraging men to half the amount of meat they eat On current trends, meat and dairy consumption is predicted to double by 2050, and with it being one of the most greenhouse gas intensive industries, the rate at which we're eating meat isn't sustainable.
 60% of men exceed current guidance on daily consumption of red and processed meat.
-Research indicates that for many men, eating meat is embedded into our culture, following the mantra that people have always eaten meat as part of their diet and there is no reason to change this.
-Men are also susceptible to “protein fever” which has bolstered a multibillion-pound protein supplement industry.
-Each 'Protein Challenge' participant received a Garmin fitness tracker and a consultation with a nutritional practitioner providing each of them with a personalised, accessible and tasty meal plan, helping them to meet their fitness objectives and complete the protein challenge.
-We supported them and tracked their progress over a two month period.
-Follow the campaign at #MeatYourMatch and hear from a few of the participants below.
-The difference made After the two month period, 80% of participants successfully halved the amount of meat they ate, with 86% of these going on to say they are likely to continue to reduce their meat intake as a result of the challenge.
-The challenge also successfully shifted some peoples attitudes towards meat, with 41.5% of participants saying they'd be likely to order a vegetarian meal when out at a restaurant with friends.
-This is a huge leap from just 5.56% of participants before the trial.
+Research indicates that for many men especially, eating meat is embedded into our culture.
+Men are also particularly susceptible to “protein fever”, being keen to increase their intake further, which has bolstered a multi-billion pound protein supplement industry.
+The Protein Challenge To make a start at incentivising people to eat less meat, we launched the first phase of Meat Your Match - the Protein Challenge; campaign that initially targeted male gym enthusiasts with a challenge of replacing half of their animal-based protein with plant-based protein.
+Each participant received a Garmin fitness tracker and a consultation with a nutritional practitioner providing each of them with a personalised, accessible and tasty meal plan, and helping them to meet their fitness objectives and complete the protein challenge.
+We supported them and tracked their progress over a 2 month period.
+Follow the campaign at #MeatYourMatch.
+The difference made After the 2 month period, 80% of participants successfully halved the amount of meat they ate, with 86% of these going on to say they are likely to continue to reduce their meat intake as a result of the challenge.
+The challenge also successfully shifted some people’s attitudes towards meat.
+41.5% of participants said they'd now be likely to order a vegetarian meal when at a restaurant with friends compared to just 5.56% of participants before the trial.
 Everyone who took part fed back with a positive experience of the challenge, and 80% would recommend the challenge to their friends and colleagues.
 You can read the summary impact report and the full report here.
-Join the 'Protein Challenge' Boost your employees' wellbeing - if your workplace is interested in taking on the 'Protein Challenge', get in touch.
-We now have a tried and tested approach and are looking for new businesses to work with.
+How can you get involved?
 Want to take on the challenge yourself?
-Have a browse through our guide to eating less meat, and try out some meat less recipes from the Meat Your Match campaign.
-Collaborate with us on the next phase The gym enthusiast 'Protein Challenge' was the first of many targeted Meat Your Match research projects.
-Would you like to collaborate with us on the next one?
-Get in touch.
+Have a browse through our guide to eating less meat, and try out some meatless recipes from the Meat Your Match campaign.
+You can also bring the Protein Challenge to your workplace!
+We’ve got a tried and tested approach and would love to work with more businesses on this.
+We’ve got plenty more ideas for research and projects.
+Get in touch to collaborate with us.